- Collaborative & multi-cultural

 - Roberto Campos

 Pascale Tétrault (MOAQ, PA LEED C+CB, PMP) began her career as an architect 24 years ago and joined the team 15 years ago.
 She has substantial expertise in projects of major scope and complexity, including the design of institutional buildings, and she collaborates regularly on projects for First Nations.
-She is currently Project Manager for the expansion of the Saint-Bernard-de-Lacolle border crossing and the renovation of the Canadian Chancery in Ivory Coast.
+She is currently Project Manager for the Elementary School located in Chisasibi and the renovation of the Canadian Chancery in Ivory Coast.

 Roberto Campos (OAA, MRAIC, ORSA) heads the architecture firm’s Ottawa office.
-He has 21 years of experience, including 7 with Rubin & Rotman Architects.
+He has 21 years of experience, including 7 with Figurr.
 In particular, he works on the design of recreational facilities, schools, institutional, commercial and large multi-unit residential buildings.
 Before joining the team, he completed multiple projects with renowned architect Douglas Cardinal, including the Aanischaaukamikw Cree Cultural Institute, winner of the 2012 Grand Prix de Design (in collaboration with Rubin & Rotman Architects).